-We obtain data for the entire universe of US closed-end funds from Lipper Inc., distributed by Thomson Reuters.
-This is a survivorship bias free dataset that provides information on quarterly fund asset holdings, starting from 2005, and a variety of other fund characteristics, including monthly returns, total net assets under management (TNA), annual expense ratio, and allocation schemes, starting from January 1990.
-Our closed-end fund data ends in June 2012.
+We obtain data on the entire universe of US closed-end funds from Lipper Inc., distributed by Thomson Reuters.
+This is a survivorship bias free dataset that provides information on quarterly fund asset holdings, starting from 2005, and a variety of other fund characteristics, including monthly returns, total net assets under management (TNA), annual expense ratio, and allocation schemes, starting from January 1990 until June 2012.
+We complement this data with S&P Capital IQ to have information on closed-end funds' liabilities (if any).

 We obtain the correspondent information on characteristics and quarterly stockholdings for open-end mutual funds from the CRSP Survivorship Bias Free Mutual Fund Database and the Thomson Reuters Mutual Fund Holdings database (formerly known as CDA/Spectrum), respectively.
 During our sample period, many mutual funds have multiple share classes.
-Since each share class of a fund has the same portfolio holdings, we aggregate all the observations at the fund level.2 We exclude index funds by removing funds that are identified by CRSP as index funds and by screening funds' names and eliminating any fund whose name contains the word "index".
+Since each share class of a fund has the same portfolio holdings, we aggregate all the observations at the fund level.
+We exclude index funds by removing funds that are identified by CRSP as index funds and by screening funds' names and eliminating any fund whose name contains the word "index".
 Finally, we obtain information on firm characteristics and stock prices from COMPUSTAT and CRSP, respectively.